-With the kids going back to school, you might be interested in taking a little break for yourself!
+With the kids back at school, it's about time you took a little break for yourself!
 There is no place better than the Lake District if you are looking for a little time away from the hustle and bustle.
 If you’re looking for things to do in the Lake District as a couple, then there are loads of fabulous options that you might want to try!

 One of the highlights of the area is definitely the luxurious spa that can be found at the Swan Hotel, a four star hotel that is located in the beautiful Lake Windermere area.
 The spa offers a range of covid-friendly treatments that you can pamper yourself with, relaxing after seeing some of the best Lake District attractions which are nearby.
 You can find all kinds of treatments from deep tissue massages to relaxing hot stones and luxury pedicures.